“95% of criminals carry their guns on their strong side, mostly stuck in the front of their bodies, inside the waistband

 During the course of the three-hour run of scenarios in their “town”, I found the appendix style to work very well.
 I consistently outdrew my competitors and teammates from the seated position and even seemed to be faster than usual in the standing scenarios as well.
 In one scenario, I even surprised a bad guy by concealing my draw with a large notebook I was forced to carry.
 I knew trouble was eminent and I preemptively drew my gun, keeping my drawstroke and the gun hidden behind the notebook.
 The bad guy had quite a surprise when he went for his gun and found himself looking down the barrel of my .38 before he could draw.
 I was starting to like this appendix position better and better!
 I knew I couldn’t have pulled off that move if I had carried my gun behind my hip.

 Since that day at the NTI, I’ve been committed to exploring appendix style holster options and modes of carry.
-Now, I carry my off-duty guns in front of the hip more than 90% of the time.
+Now, I carry my off-duty guns in front of the hip m 100% of the time.
 Here’s why: